 The Trust's governing document allows it, on the basis of appropriate financial advice, to invest any funds not immediately required for the furtherance of its object.
-As at 31 August 2022, £5k is held in a savings account with 95 days' notice (2021: £5k).
+As at 31 August 2023, £1,005k is held in fixed term savings accounts (2021: £5k).